 • $498 million (annual economic impact on South Carolina)

-Coastal Carolina University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the baccalaureate degree and master's degree.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097 or call 404-679-4500 for questions about the accreditation of Coastal Carolina University.
+Coastal Carolina University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the baccalaureate, master's, specialist, and doctoral degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033 or call 404-679-4500 for questions about the accreditation of Coastal Carolina University.
 All other inquiries about the University should be directed to Coastal Carolina University, P.O.
-Box 261954, Conway, South Carolina, 29528-6054, or, 843-347-3161, not the Commission.
+Box 261954, Conway, South Carolina, 29528-6054, or 843-347-3161, not the Commission.

 The E. Craig Wall Sr. College of Business Administration is accredited by AACSB International – The Association to Advance Collegiate Schools of Business.